OPUSLab/PAOAwithPbits/README.md

 ASA, SC, and KYC acknowledge support from the
-National Science Foundation (NSF) under award number 2311295.
+National Science Foundation (NSF) under award number 2311295, and the Office of Naval Research (ONR), Multidisciplinary University Research Initiative (MURI) under Grant No. N000142312708.
 We are grateful to Navid Anjum Aadit for discussions related to the hardware implementation of online annealing, and Ruslan Shaydulin and Zichang He for input on QAOA benchmarking.
+Use was made of computational facilities purchased with funds from the National Science Foundation (CNS-1725797) and administered by the Center for Scientific Computing (CSC).
+The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (MRSEC; NSF DMR 2308708) at UC Santa Barbara

 ## Contact

 If you have any questions or suggestions, please open an issue in this repository or contact Abdelrahman Abdelrahman (abdelrahman@ucsb.edu).
->>>>>>> 8c6956b (updated README)